 Pay levels among those who describe themselves as being at similar career levels vary widely.
 40% of full-time employees who describe themselves as being at an early stage in their career earn less than £20k; while 60% of those in mid-career are earning less than £30,000.

 Of those who self-define as being ‘senior level’:

 - 45% earn over £40,000

 There is also evidence to suggest that there are some gender pay differentials between full-time employees working at similar levels of seniority.

 45% of senior men earn over £40k, compared with 42% of women, and the average pay for women at senior levels is £1,500 less than the average for men.

 |Median pay – men||£21,500 (n=24)||£29,500 (n=105)||£40,000 (n= 153)|

 |Median pay - women||£21,475 (n=132)||£28,000 (n= 450)||£38,500 (n= 339)|

 These new figures are broadly in line with other pay research conducted in the cultural sector – and in the wider economy – in recent years.

-Research by ArtsProfessional in 2015 found women earning up to £5k less than men at similar stages in their careers, with an average salary of £32,500 for men employed full-time, compared with £28,500 for women.
+Comparisons with research by ArtsProfessional in 2015 suggests that the pay gap may be narrowing very slightly.
+It found women earning up to £5k less than men at similar stages in their careers, with an average salary of £32,500 for men employed full-time, compared with £28,500 for women.